xwiz/flutterwave-php/examples/bvn-example.md

 //merchantKey and apiKey can be found in your flutter developer console
-//env can be production or staging depending on your stage of development Flutterwave::setMerchantCredentials($merchantKey, $apiKey, $env);
+//env can be production or staging depending on your stage of development
+$merchantKey = ""; //can be found on flutterwave dev portal
+$apiKey = ""; //can be found on flutterwave dev portal
+$env = "staging"; //this can be production when ready for deployment Flutterwave::setMerchantCredentials($merchantKey, $apiKey, $env);

 $bvn = "76357363637";